AbdulQuadrilebiyi/AbdulQuadrilebiyi.github.io/README.md

   at 15.7 days while Diabetes patients have the shortest at 15.4
 - Monthly patient admissions remain relatively stable throughout the year with August showing the highest volume
-- Gender distribution is almost equal — Female 20,127
-  and Male 20,108 — showing no significant gender bias
+- Gender distribution is almost equal, Female 20,127 and Male 20,108, showing no significant gender bias
 - Billing trends are consistent month to month with no significant seasonal spikes